 What they may not know is that life insurance can also aid in supporting a favorite charity.
 When properly structured, life insurance allows money to grow tax-free and is subsequently transferred to your beneficiary tax-free.
 At the same time, your estate receives a charitable deduction for the amount of the proceeds upon your death.

 Here’s how it works: say you decide to transfer your insurance contract to your favorite health-focused charity or your alma mater.
-You get an income tax deduction this very year; at the same time, you set the stage for leaving behind a generous legacy.
+You will get an income tax deduction this very year and,at the same time, you set the stage for leaving behind a generous legacy.

-Let’s say you are 58 years old and your estate is worth $10 million.
+Let’s say you are 58 years old and your estate is worth $15 million.
 According to Daily Finance, you can purchase a $10 million life insurance policy with an increasing death benefit at a cost of $718,000 per year for seven years.
-If the value of the life insurance policy grows at 7.5 percent during the 30-year period, your charity receives almost $27 million upon your death.
+If the value of the death benefit grows at 7.5 percent during the 30-year period, your charity receives almost $27 million upon your death.
 Now that’s a gift that will make a major impact!

 Giving through life insurance allows you to make a far larger contribution than outright cash or appreciated property.
 And there are many ways that life insurance can be utilized.
-Some gifts are self-completing – awarded only in the event of your death or disability.
+Some gifts are self-completing, meaning that they are awarded only in the event of your death or disability.
 Some are bequests at death, which go to the charity free of any federal tax.
 You may choose to give an existing policy or policy dividends.
 Let’s take a look at three of the most popular ways to set up your life insurance policy for charitable purposes:

 If you’re seeking a greater benefit for the charity of your choice, you may want to consider a policy donation.
 By gifting the life insurance policy, you could end up paying thousands less in estate taxes and at the same time, reap an often significant income tax deduction of the policy’s fair market value.